 Despite the TiVo Mini’s shortcomings and onerous service fees, we whole-heartedly recommend the solution to existing 4-tuner TiVo Premiere owners looking to extend the TiVo experience to additional TVs in the home.
 The TiVo Mini is particularly compelling for those running multiple Premiere DVRs… at a higher cost.
 And, despite the live TV tuning lag and absence of Netflix, we’ve decommissioned the bedroom Premiere in favor of the significantly more compact and energy efficient MoCA-fed Mini.
 But the situation is far more murky for 2-tuner Premiere owners or those not yet in TiVo’s warm CableCARD embrace.
 Are you prepared to invest in digital cable as your primary source of television content, at significant expense, for the next several years?
 If so, you may actually just want to wait… as we suspect TiVo has new DVR hardware in the pipeline, powered by more suitable, modern chipsets with at least one sporting an even higher tuner count.

-This is a collaborative review composed by Dave Zatz, who’s been tracking TiVo Mini development over the last year, and Chad Monroe, a newly minted Mini owner.
+This is a collaborative review composed by Dave Zatz, who’s been tracking TiVo Mini development the last year, and Chad Monroe, a newly minted Mini owner.